deanbunn/CareerDayTalk/README.md

 ## Career Day Talk

-### Development Years
+### My Background

 My IT career started back in the late 90's when I joined the Army.
 My MOS \(military occupational skill\) was in mobile communications.
+Upon leaving the Army, I worked as a contractor for WorldCom configuring remote circuit connections.
+In 2003, I landed a job as temp at UC Davis.
+From there things took off and in a few years, I became a network admin with developer duties assigned.

 One of my first assignments was as a small extension node operator